Hello, do you have children in your early years setting who love to...?

 Giving you great value for money with step-by-step help that is for anyone who works with children from ~2 to 5 years.

 Your training will take place on this secure website with your own private login.
-Where you will be able to complete the online training at a pace, on a device and a place that suits you: be that a smart phone, tablet or computer in a comfy arm chair or at a desk.
-Also re-visit anything you want to go back over whenever you want.
-PLUS as you would if you attended in-person training, you will be able to ask me any questions in the training only supportive Facebook group.
+Where you will be able to complete the online training on a device and a place that suits you: be that a smart phone, tablet or computer in a comfy arm chair or at a desk.

-The NEW Music and Schemas Online Training Course includes:
+The Music and Schemas Online Training Course includes:

 We will cover...